Select Your 2020-2021 Course Preferences

 Sixth Grade band is split into two classes based upon the instrument that you are assigned/chose to play.
 In sixth grade band students learn to produce an appropriate sound on their instrument with proper technique.
 In sixth grade students are introduced to rhythms in common time and the expressive elements of music.
 They begin learning how to improvise and arrange music while learning how use their perceptual skills.
 Students analyze examples of music using appropriate terminology and begin learning how to evaluate performances and musical ideas, and apply this process to their own performing.
 They relate music to all other core content areas including geography, history, and world civilizations.
 Students in the sixth grade are taught the health and wellness issues that directly relate to musicians such as caring for their instrument properly, and how to keep themselves healthy by not sharing instruments/supplies.

-Seventh Grade Band-I or II
+Seventh Grade Band-Intermediate or Advanced

 Seventh grade band students are assigned to one of two ensembles based upon their performance skills at the end of sixth grade.
 This decision will be made by Mrs. Dyal based on end of year assessments.